AI-driven non-intrusive uncertainty quantification of advanced nuclear fuels for digital twin-enabling technology: Introduction

 \section{Introduction}

 Since the Fukushima nuclear accident in 2011, the environment surrounding the nuclear sector has changed significantly.
 There is a renewed focus on extending the service life of existing reactors, optimizing their operation, and increasing their efficiency.
-Accordingly, the development of accident tolerant fuels (ATFs) is one of the prime topics \cite{almutairi2022weight}.
-Against these trends, U.S. Nuclear Regulatory Commission (NRC) advocated the application of digital twin (DT) technology to the nuclear field as an area of future research \cite{yadav2021technical}.
+Accordingly, developing accident-tolerant fuels (ATFs) is one of the prime topics \cite{almutairi2022weight}.
+Against these trends, the U.S. Nuclear Regulatory Commission (NRC) advocated the application of digital twin (DT) technology to the nuclear field as an area of future research \cite{yadav2021technical,yadav2022aug,yadav2023feb,yadav2023sep,yadav2023technical}.

-According to the NCR \cite{yadav2021technical}, the following potential benefits are expected due to DT in nuclear power plants: increased operational efficiencies, enhanced safety and reliability, reduced errors, faster information sharing, and better prediction.
+Per the NRC \cite{yadav2021technical}, Digital Transformation in nuclear power plants is anticipated to yield several advantages, including improved operational efficiency, heightened safety and reliability, fewer errors, quicker dissemination of information, and superior forecasting capabilities.
 However, DT is an entirely new concept in the nuclear field, and the current stage of development is to identify the goals to be achieved and the technical issues to be addressed.